moonycoin/moony/docs/use-cases/p2p-payments.md

 - **Payment links:** Generate a link to share over chat, email, or social media, allowing recipients to claim Moony instantly and securely.
 - **Instant Settlement:** Users can see their Moony balance update immediately, pay friends and settle transactions without waiting days for bank processing.

-By abstracting complex onchain mechanics into actions users already understand, Flipcash delivers a mainstream‑ready P2P experience.

 ::: tip
 While Flipcash is the first independent interface to access the Moony reserve contract, the token remains fully permissionless and interoperable as an SPL asset.
-Any compatible Solana wallet can store, send, or receive Moony — and future apps can integrate it seamlessly without requiring approval.
+Any compatible Solana wallet can store, send, or receive Moony, and future apps can integrate it seamlessly without requiring approval.
 :::